-piracetam brivaracetam clobazam pregabalin sodium valproate clonazapam ethosuximide stiripentol tiagabine everolimus gabapentin topiramate vigabatrin lacosamide lamotrigine zonisamide levetiracetam acetazolamide

-Perampanel and Topiramate are on both lists as it depends on the dose.
+acetazolamide brivaracetam clobazam ethosuzimide everolimus gabapentin lacosamide lamotrigine levetiracetam perampanel piracetam pregabalin sodium valproate stiripentol tiagabine topiramate vigabatrin zonisamide Perampanel and Topiramate are on both lists as it depends on the dose.

 Lamotrigine - a special case

 There is evidence that the Pill lowers lamotrigine levels in the blood, and this could lead to seizures happening.